 Top ranked Mattias Falck

 In the World Championships in Budapest 2019 Yasaka player Mattias Falck managed through an outstanding achievement to reach the final in the Men’s singles and become the silver medallist.
+Now Mattias can also claim the world title after winning the 2021 Men’s Doubles final in Houston, Texas.

-The WTTC journey in short
+The WTTC journey in Budapest in short

 Mattias qualified for the men’s singles quarter final by beating the Korean player Lee Sangsu, World ranked no. 6.
 Mattias won the match with 4 – 1 in sets.